Skip to the Content

 The Appraisal Institute of Canada (AIC) is Canada’s leading real property valuation association with over 5,500 Members across the country and around the world.
 AIC’s Advocacy Committee works to support and promote our Members on a national and provincial level, and advocates for them on issues that impact the valuation profession and the real estate industry.

-To learn more about our advocacy efforts, please contact André Hannoush, Director, Public Affairs at Protected Email or 613.234.6533 x236.
+To learn more about our advocacy efforts or to schedule a meeting with AIC representatives, please contact Brandyn Hayes, Manager, Public Affairs at or 613.234.6533 x 230.

 Syndicated Mortgage Regulations